euske/vga-fansub/README.md

 Disclaimer
 ----------
-This project is not affiliated with, licensed or endorsed Video Games AWESOME.
+This project is not affiliated with, licensed or endorsed by Video Games AWESOME!.